64bit-polygon/portfolio/README.md

 ## A note on the animated `.svg` thumbs

-All animated thumbnails are self contained -- all the logic controlling a given `.svg` is present in that `.svg`.
+All animated thumbnails are self-contained -- all the logic controlling a given `.svg` is present in that `.svg`.
 This reduces friction when making new posts.
 I opted for using a combination of embedded `JS` and `CSS` animations that loop instead of `SMIL` animations which are more clunky to implement.
 When making a new thumbnail I'd make the basic thumb, with all its pieces in one illustrator file exported as an `.svg`, then edit that file using a text editor.

 ## Local development

 `$ npm run dev`: runs the app in development mode, view it at [http://localhost:5173/](http://localhost:5173/).
 Hot reloading is enabled.

-`$ npm run build`: builds the app for production in the `/dist` directiory.
+`$ npm run build`: builds the app for production in the `/dist` directory.
 View it by running `$ npm run preview`.

-`$ npm run preview`: runs the built production app from the `/dist` directiory.
+`$ npm run preview`: runs the built production app from the `/dist` directory.
 View it at [http://localhost:4173/](http://localhost:4173/).

 ## Publishing